akonkia/SpotterAPI/README.md

 For simplicity, the resulting model file can be accessed directly and the steps to concatenate removed.

-Checking for similar images requires a new image is added to the index.
+Checking for similar images requires a new image being added to the index.
 To avoid problems arising with time, e.g. multiple queries adding the same image to index, a fresh copy of the model and index is loaded before inference.